siplab-gt/generative-causal-explanations/README.md

 Code for "[Generative causal explanations of black-box classifiers](https://arxiv.org/abs/2006.13913)" by Matt O'Shaughnessy, Greg Canal, Marissa Connor, Mark Davenport, and Chris Rozell (Proc.
 NeurIPS 2020).
-Requires only numpy (version 3.8.5 used), pytorch (version 3.8.5 used), and matplotlib (version 3.3.1 used).
+Requires only numpy (version 3.8.5 used), pytorch (version 3.8.5 used), and matplotlib (version 3.3.1 used) to generate results; matlab used to plot some results.

 ## Demo/quick start
-`demo.py` contains code demonstrating the use of the generative causal explainer (GCE) class (`GCE.py`) and plotting functions (`plotting.py`).
+`demo.py` contains code demonstrating the use of the generative causal explainer (GCE) class (`GCE.py`) and explanation plotting functions (`plotting.py`).
 The demo code reproduces Figure 3 (creating an explanation of a simple pretrained MNIST 3/8 classifier) and is the easiest place to start.

 ## Reproduce main paper plots
 The following scripts recreate the plots in the main paper: